 Francesco Polazzo, Frank Pennekamp, Samuel R. P.-J. Ross, Gavin Simpson, Owen L. Petchey

+Abstract

+…

 Introduction

-Stability has been a central topic in ecology for decades (Pimm 1984; Mccann 2000; Donohue et al. 2013), and has recently emerged as a multidimensional construct encompassing multiple metrics to measure how ecological systems respond to perturbations.
+Ecological stability concerns responses of ecosystems and their components to environmental change (Pimm 1984; Mccann 2000; Donohue et al. 2013).
+A stable population, community, or ecosystem will change less than a less stable or unstable one.
+Greater stability can mean lower chance of population extinction (citation), lower variability of an aggregate property such as total community biomass (citation), and lower variability of ecosystem processes (citation).
+All of these can promote ecological sustainability (citation).
+It is perhaps unsurprising then that stability has occupied a central place in ecological research for decades.

-One particularly relevant component of ecological stability is the temporal variability (or temporal stability) of aggregate properties, such as total community biomass (Hautier et al. 2015).
+Ecological stability is a multidimensional concept, with components such as resilience, resistance, persistence, robustness, and variability (Donohue et al).
+One particularly relevant component is the temporal variability (or temporal stability) of aggregate properties, such as total community biomass (Hautier et al. 2015).
 Low temporal variability is associated with predictable and sustainable delivery of ecosystem functions (Elmqvist et al. 2003; Renard & Tilman 2019).
+It is this component of ecological stability that we are primarily concerned with in this paper.

 There is a general consensus that biodiversity dampens variability in aggregate community and ecosystem properties (Hautier et al. 2015; Isbell et al. 2015).
 This is because, in species rich communities, there is a higher chance that a reduction in abundance or performance of one species may be compensated for by an increase in abundance or performance of another species (Yachi & Loreau 1999).
 Such dynamics have been named compensatory or asynchronous, and have been broadly identified as the main driver of temporal stability (Gonzalez & Loreau 2009; Craven et al. 2018; Sasaki et al. 2019).

-Compensatory dynamics are determined by species’ differential response to environmental conditions (McCann 2016), often referred to as response diversity (Elmqvist et al. 2003; Mori et al. 2013; Anderegg et al. 2018; Sasaki et al. 2019).
-When environmental conditions are changing over time, as it is common in natural systems, communities composed of species differing in their responses to the environment may maintain stable levels of aggregate properties over time through asynchronous fluctuations (Mori et al. 2013).
-This idea has found theoretical as well as empirical support.
-Ives et al. (1999) suggested that differences in how species respond to environmental change (response diversity) may determine community stability.
-Accordingly, using a modelling approach of randomly constructed competitive communities, Ives and Carpenter (2007) found that response diversity is the most significant driver of temporal stability, outweighing the destabilising effects of interspecific interactions.
-These findings suggest that it is not biodiversity per se that enhances stability, but rather the diversity of species responses to the environment.
+Compensatory dynamics can happen by chance, and when there are more species present then the chances of compensatory dynamics can increase (Yachi and Loreau 1999).
+Compensatory dynamics can also happen when species differ in their responses to environmental conditions (McCann 2016).
+When environmental conditions are changing over time, as it is common in natural systems, communities composed of species differing in their responses to the environment may maintain stable levels of aggregate properties over time through asynchronous (compensatory) fluctuations (Mori et al. 2013).
+This element of biodiversity is, often referred to as response diversity (Elmqvist et al. 2003; Mori et al. 2013; Anderegg et al. 2018; Sasaki et al. 2019).

+The stabilising effects of response diversity have good theoretical foundations.
+For example, Ives et al. (1999) showed that differences in how species respond to environmental change (response diversity) may determine community stability.
+Using a modelling approach of randomly constructed competitive communities, Ives and Carpenter (2007) found that response diversity is the most significant driver of temporal stability, outweighing the destabilising effects of interspecific interactions.
+These findings suggested that it is not biodiversity per se that enhances stability, but rather the diversity of species responses to the environment.
 That is, response diversity may be the ecological mechanism (although perhaps not the only one) producing the insurance effect of biodiversity (Yachi & Loreau 1999), and determining asynchronous population dynamics in changing environments (Downing et al. 2008).

 Despite its intuitive relevance as driver of temporal stability, evidence classifying response diversity as fundamental mechanism dampening temporal variability in communities is currently lacking, as there has been no systematic attempt to quantify its role in this context.